ygorcosta/wedeploy.com/src/pages/docs/intro/custom-domains/index.md

 ## Adding Subdomains

-Now that you have your root domain setup, you may want to add a subdomain like _www.myapp.com_.
-This is very simple and can by done by configuring the CNAME on your domain provider.
+You may also want to add a subdomain like _www.myapp.com_ on your own domain provider.
+This can by done by configuring a CNAME.

 <div class="table-container">